Home » How To » How To Share a Folder in Windows 10 With Proper Permissions

 click share

-You can see the network path of the shared folder under the “File and printer sharing” section.
-Click the “Close” button.
+You’ll also see the shared folders network path in the Sharing tab under the “File and printer sharing” section.
+Click the Close button to close the Properties window.

 network path of the shared folder